Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

 In this section, we apply the proposed method to the problem of sketch-based deformable shape retrieval.
-We emphasize that our method is parameter-free, and the only choice is with respect to the 2D and 3D features $f_M(\cdot), f_N(\cdot)$ as well as the distance function $\dist(\cdot,\cdot)$ between them. \paragraph*{Datasets.}
+We emphasize that our method is parameter-free, and the only choice is with respect to the 2D and 3D features $f_M(\cdot), f_N(\cdot)$ as well as the distance function $\dist(\cdot,\cdot)$ between them.
+These choices depend on the specific application and help to illustrate the flexibility of our general 2D-to-3D shape matching approach.